Syria's Assad meets Iran supreme leader in Tehran

 Assad also met with Iran's President Hassan Rouhani during his trip.

-"The Islamic Republic of Iran as before will be alongside the people and government of Syria," Iran government's official website quoted Rouhani as saying.
+"The Islamic Republic of Iran as before will be alongside the people and government of Syria," the Iranian government's official website quoted Rouhani as saying.

+With the help from its allies, Assad's regime has retaken swathes of territory from rebels and jihadists since 2015 and now controls around two-thirds of Syria, including its main cities.

+Syrian President Bashar al-Assad has retaken swathes of territory with the help of Iran and Russia, and now controls some two-thirds of the country